Eloy Jiménez Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.
+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians' 3.85 team ERA ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks seventh among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.